Skip to main content

 The vibe:

 Festive and grassroots.
 Locals pull chairs into the street, bodegas improvise stalls.
-Arrive in the evening (from 20:00) for the best atmosphere.
+The evening (from 20:00) is when it clicks into place.

 Feria de Córdoba